Generic Name: lidocaine/tetracaine (LYE-doe-kane/TET-ra-kane)

 - Apply the patch right away after opening the pouch.

-- Do not cut the patch, remove the top cover, or damage the patch in any way.
+- Do not cut or tear the patch, remove the top cover, or damage the patch in any way.
 This could cause the patch to overheat and damage the skin.

 - Do not cover the holes on the top side of the patch.
-This way prevent the patch from working properly.
+This may prevent the patch from working properly.

 - Synera patch should only be used on normal, unbroken skin.
 Do not apply to damaged or inflamed skin.